-Change in fund balances. \$ 242,517 Governmental funds report capital outlays as expenditures.
+Change in fund balances. \$ 208,196 Governmental funds report capital outlays as expenditures.
 However, for the government-wide financial statements, due to a utility agreement with the City, the majority of capital assets constructed by the District are conveyed to the City upon completion.
-This is the amount by which conveyance of capital assets, capital recovery fees and noncapitalized costs exceeded capital outlay expenditures in the current period.
-(895,098) Governmental funds report the effect of premiums and discounts when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-59,073 Governmental funds report proceeds from the sales of bonds and bond anticipation notes because they provide current financial resources to governmental funds.
+This is the amount by which capital outlay expenditures exceeded conveyance of capital assets and noncapitalized costs in the current period.
+1,572,523 Governmental funds report the effect of premiums and discounts when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+85,794 Governmental funds report proceeds from the sales of bonds and bond anticipation notes because they provide current financial resources to governmental funds.
 Principal payments on debt are recorded as expenditures.
 None of these transactions, however, have any effect on net position.
-(1,256,000) Revenues that do not provide current financial resources are not reported as revenues for the funds but are reported as revenues in the statement of activities.
-22,102 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-(42,205) Change in net position of governmental activities. \$ (1,869,611)
+(2,545,000) Revenues collected in the current year, which have previously been reported in the statement of activities, are reported as revenues for the governmental funds.
+(17,767) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+(29,180) Change in net position of governmental activities. \$ (725,434)